 Features: Shimano Curado

 The Curado DC isn’t going to blow anyone away with its outstanding features compared to more premium options like the Shimano Bantam.
-That said, it comes with all the proprietary technology we look for in a great baitcaster, and that’s more than enough.
+That said, it comes with all the proprietary technology we look for in an excellent bait caster, and that’s more than enough.

 Digital Control Braking Technology